anrisakaki/anrisakaki.github.io/_pages/about.md

   - /about.html
 ---

-I am a third-year PhD Candidate at the Department of Political Economy at King's College London.
+I am a third-year PhD Candidate at the * Department of Political Economy, King's College London *.

 My research employs econometric methods to study the impact of structural transformation on gender equality in developing countries.
 My research is funded by STEG (CEPR) and BA.